That you should decide what a design should do before you start to think about what it should look like.

 That Krispy Kreme doughnuts are the answer.

 That design is a process that requires research, rigor, a nimble mind, and an appreciation of beauty (however you define it).
-It’s not a bunch of people sitting around a table wearing berets and coming up with “notions” and sketching “concepts.”
+It’s not a bunch of people sitting around a table wearing berets, “throwing out ideas” and sketching “concepts.”
 Although don’t get us wrong — we do like berets.

 That “fa” really is not a long, long way to run.